molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/grant-proposal-flow.md

 # Grant Proposal Flow

 ### MolochDAO Grants are processed three times per year, April-May, August-September and December-January.
-It is a two month process that begins on the first day of the first month and ends on the twentieth day of the second month.
+It is a two month proces.
 The following schedule can be applied to any of the trianual grant rounds.

 **Week 1-2: Exploration Phase - Applications are open!**